MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/1_Microsoft_Graph/AddingAPI.md

 # Adding API calls to your project

-Now we have an overview about how work with Microsoft Graph.
-Now we will back to our UWP and go to add Authentication user.
+Now we have an overview about how to work with Microsoft Graph.
+Now we will go back to our UWP and add user authentication.

 ## Add user authentication with Graph
-Open UWP code in Visual Studio and follow this steps.
+Open UWP code in Visual Studio and follow these steps.

-- Go to AuthenticationHelper.cs
+- Go to Helpers/AuthenticationHelper.cs
+- In GetAuthenticatedClient() Method
-- Delete the code
+- Delete this code:

    	`throw new NotImplementedException();`

-- Add the following code
+- Add the following code:

 		if (graphClient == null)
             {